 Why It’s Important to Set a Renovation Budget

-If we walk away with a few new lessons in 2020, one will be the constant reminder of why it’s so important for clients to set a remodeling budget, in advance.
-Our industry is busy right now, interest rates are so low, homes are being remodeled and new homes are flying off the market.
-Ask anyone in this space .. it’s a constant balance between current client work and opportunities ahead.
+If we walk away with a few new lessons in the past few years, one will be the constant reminder of why it’s so important for clients to set a remodeling budget, in advance.
+Our industry is busy right now, interest rates are climbing, still, homes are being remodeled and new homes are hitting the market.

-But there are many reasons why setting a budget matter, and we will dive into a few of those here.
+While opportunities are still available to reimagine your space, there are many reasons why setting a budget matter, and we will dive into a few of those here.
+You may also want to jump right into What Does a Remodel Cost here.

 Ask the Question